I ACCEPT INSURANCES THAT COVER ACUPUNCTURE

 - Some insurance providers now have a network of acupuncturists, and generally do not offer out-of-network benefits.
 I do not participate with any of these plans.

 - Personal Injury Protection (PIP) automobile accident coverage does cover acupuncture.
-I do not work with auto accident cases.

 - Workers’ Compensation sometimes covers acupuncture.
 I do not work with these cases.